Sunday, April 5, 2026 | Paremhotep 27, 1742

 Synaxarium

-The Twenty Third Day of the Blessed Coptic Month of Paremhotep, may God make it always received, year after year, with reassurance and tranquility, while our sins are forgiven by the tender mercies of our God my fathers and brothers, Amen.
+The Twenty Seventh Day of the Blessed Coptic Month of Paremhotep, may God make it always received, year after year, with reassurance and tranquility, while our sins are forgiven by the tender mercies of our God my fathers and brothers, Amen.

-Departure of Daniel the Prophet
+Departure of Saint Macarius the Great

 Gospel